How to Jump Start a Dead Laptop Battery: 3 Methods

 Next, place the battery inside a cloth bag, then put the cloth bag inside a sealable Ziploc bag.
 Do not skip the cloth bag—it adds an essential layer of insulation.
 And make sure you use a Ziploc bag.
 A regular plastic grocery bag will allow moisture to seep in, potentially destroying your battery for good.

 Put the Ziploc bag in the freezer for 10 hours.
-After the 10 hours have passed, let the battery naturally warm up to room temperature before putting it back in your computer.
+After the 10 hours have passed, let the battery naturally warm up to room temperature before putting it back into your computer.

-The process is scientifically backed, but we’ve docked points because it doesn’t work with the newer lithium batteries.
-And despite some internet rumors, putting your battery in the freezer will not charge it or improve its performance.
-It’s solely a way to jump-start it.
+Verdict: 7/10.
+The way of fixing a laptop battery is scientifically backed, but we’ve docked points because it doesn’t work with the newer lithium batteries.
+And despite some internet rumors, putting it in the freezer will not charge it or improve its performance.
+It’s solely a way to jump-start and revive a dead laptop battery.
+Check out our other article for ways to improve and extend a battery’s lifespan.

 Method 2: Over Voltage